itisusama-writer/152410/chapter-2.md

 Areeba's mouth didn't move.
 She just sat there on the landing floor, surrounded by her panicked family, staring at them with eyes that held all the warmth of winter stones.

 Ayesha's skin prickled.
 Every hair on her arms stood up.
-This wasn't her cousin.
-This was something wearing her cousin's face.
+This wasn't her sister.
+This was something wearing her sister's face.

 "Areeba?"
 Ayesha leaned closer, searching those empty eyes.
 "Can you hear me?"